Frequently Asked Questions

 - If short-run publishing cost more per book, why should I print a smaller run?

 - May I alter or rewrite portions of my book after it is printed?

 - What do we do if I sell my books quickly and need more books quickly?

 - What happens if I want to take my short-run book publishing success and print a large run?

 Self-publishing is one of the book publishing industry’s fastest growing segments.
 Authors find it attractive for many reasons.
 Unlike using traditional publishing companies, self-publishing with a short-run book publisher like Creative Continuum keeps the author in control of the entire creative and selling process.

 Short-run book publishing means we produce a small number of books quickly and affordably, while maintain our high-quality standards.
 If you only need 100 books, Creative Continuum can publish them for you in as little as 6 weeks, depending on the services you need.
 If you need additional copies several months later, we can print them even quicker.
 Short-run book publishing minimizes your book storage requirements and keeps your financial investment much lower than a traditional run.

 As a self-published author, you pay the full cost of producing your work and are responsible for marketing and distribution.
 The copyright, all finished copies and all money received from book sales are yours.

-Traditional publishing houses are usually reluctant to accept first-time authors because of the unpredictablility of new book.
+Traditional publishing houses are usually reluctant to accept first-time authors because of the unpredictability of new book.
 Self-publishing with a short-run publisher allow you to test your book’s sales potential with a small quantity of books.
 Our full spectrum of services produces an attractive, professional book.
 The best salesperson for your book is always you, the author.

 Almost anyone can benefit from short-run book publishing.